youssefomegahed/flexliving-reviews-dashboard/README.md

 ## Database Schema

-The application uses a SQLite database with the following main models:
+The application uses a unified database schema that works with both SQLite (local) and PostgreSQL (production) with the following main models:

 - **Review**: Stores review data including text, rating, status, and metadata
 - **ReviewCategory**: Stores category-specific ratings for each review